-Manage horseshoe crab bait fisheries to ensure that populations are large enough to support the needs of other species like the red knot and weakfish that consume their eggs.
+End the harvest of female horseshoe crabs to ensure that populations are large enough to support the needs of birds and fish that need their eggs to survive.

 Commercial fishing trawls use large nets to catch large amounts of fish quickly and are mostly targeted toward a certain species.
 All of the other marine animals that are caught by being hooked or entangled during this process are defined as bycatch.
 Estimating crab mortality from bycatch has proven difficult due to a historical lack of monitoring.